go.to/

 Aniversario los 10 años de ABBA

 The 10th anniversary was celebrated In South America in 1981.
-The new compilation album contained 14 songs (see track list below) featuring 8 songs released in 1980 on the album "Gracias Por La Musica".
-The other songs included on this album were the smash hits: SOS, Money Money Money, I Do I Do I Do..., Waterloo and Take A Chance On Me.
+The new compilation album contained 14 songs featuring 8 songs from the album "Gracias Por La Musica".
+Other songs included on this album were smash hits as: SOS, Money Money Money, I Do I Do I Do..., Waterloo and Take A Chance On Me.
 No songs from Super Trouper were included which can mean that the compilation was pressed already in 1980.

 Dez anos

 Another compilation album was released in Brazil.
-It was called "ABBA Dez anos" and it contained 14 songs.
+It was entitled "ABBA Dez anos" and it contained 14 songs.

 The Visitors